-Blue green algae in lakes can result in a buildup of toxins.
-While near-water activities (picnicking, biking, and hiking) are safe, take the following precautions for your safety.
+Blue-green algae in lakes can result in a buildup of toxins.
+While activities near the water, such as picnicking, biking, and hiking, are safe. take the following precautions for your safety.

 Body contact with water is never permitted.
 Keep children away from the water and the shoreline.
 Use tap water to rinse any skin that has contacted lake water.

 Keep pets, especially dogs, out of the water.
-They should not enter or drink the water.
+They should neither enter nor drink the water.

-Fish caught here may be consumed after you throw away the guts and liver, and rinse fillets with tap water.
+Fish caught here may be consumed after you throw away the intestinal tract and liver, and rinse filets with tap water.

-Lafayette Reservoir is a recreational reservoir, not used for drinking but serves as an emergency supply.
+Lafayette Reservoir is a recreational reservoir; it is not used for drinking but serves as an emergency supply.